 ++Climate Change Can Be Reversed by Turning Air Into Gasoline

-Intriguing carbon scrubbers that promise some much lower prices than previously thought possible.
+Intriguing carbon scrubbers which promise some much lower prices than previously thought possible.

 “If these costs are real, it is an important result,” said Ken Caldeira , a senior scientist at the Carnegie Institution for Science.
 “This opens up the possibility that we could stabilize the climate for affordable amounts of money without changing the entire energy system or changing everyone’s behavior.”